-The volume of technical information available in journals and on the Internet can be overwhelming.
+Are you overwhelmed by the volume of technical information in journals and on the Internet?

-Using my educational background and experience in optometry and ergonomics, I can synthesise knowledge within the scientific literature and present it in a format that you and your workers can easily understand.
+I can help you translate technical knowledge into practice, and present it in a format that you and your workers can easily understand.

 Examples of projects I have assisted with include: